 This is the default layout if you use the "Create new virtual

-machine" wizard as described in the section called “Creating your first virtual machine”.
+machine" wizard as described in Section 1.7, “Creating your first virtual machine”.
 Once

 you start working with the VM, additional files will show up: you will